LiskHQ/lisk-hackathon/README.md

 ## Bonus content

 This section is for those who have already created a sidechain application and want to have cross-chain functionality.
-If you want to dive deep into what Lisk Interoperability is you can visit this blog https://lisk.com/blog/posts/what-blockchain-interoperability.
+If you want to dive deep into what Lisk Interoperability is you can visit this blog [What is blockchain interoperability?](https://lisk.com/blog/posts/what-blockchain-interoperability).
+You can also use [example folder on Lisk SDK repo](https://github.com/LiskHQ/lisk-sdk/tree/v6.1.0-beta.1/examples/interop) to run a setup of 2 mainchain nodes and 2 different sidechain nodes.

 First, make your existing module interoperable or create a new interoperable module from scratch.